 Setting Up Your Status Field

 The biggest difference between any other field type and the status field is how the field is setup.
 There is no need to drag the field into the palette area, instead the option to enable and set up the status field can be found on the app settings menu on the right side of the app designer page.
 Once enabled the status field will be displayed at the top of every record in your app.

-When you click the Status Field button on the app designer page a popup will appear which will allow you to setup the status field.
-The first thing you will want to do is to create some statuses that will be used.
+When you click the Status Field button in the App Settings section on the app designer page a popup will appear which will allow you to setup the status field and its options.
+The first thing you will want to do is to create some statuses options that will be used.
 We will use the statuses: Not Inspected, Inspected, Needs Repair, and Verified.